-Biographic Sketch: Dr. Onuch (DPhil Oxford), joined the University of Manchester in 2014.
+Biographic Sketch: Dr. Onuch (DPhil Oxford 2010) is a Senior Lecturer [Associate Professor] in Politics.
+She joined the University of Manchester in 2014, after holding posts at the University of Toronto (2010-2011), University of Oxford (2011-2014) and Harvard University (2013-2014).
 She is an Associate of Nuffield College (Oxford) and The Harvard Ukrainian Research Institute.
-Onuch also holds a 2017 Visiting Research Fellowship at the Davis Center (Harvard).
+Onuch was also a Research Fellow at the Davis Center (Harvard) in 2017.

 Onuch’s comparative study of protest (elections, migration & identity) in Eastern Europe and Latin America has made her a leading expert in Ukrainian and Argentine politics specifically, but also in inter-regional comparative analysis.
-Her book “Mapping Mass Mobilizations” (2014), explores the processes leading up to mass protest engagement in Ukraine (2004) and Argentina (2001).
-She is the author of several scholarly articles (Journal of Democracy, Europe-Asia Studies, Problems of Post-Communism), book chapters, and policy briefs.
-Her research regularly appears in leading media outlets (the Washington Post, The Times, The Guardian, BBC, ITV, Al Jazeera, AFP, among others).
-Onuch’s research on protest politics in Ukraine has resulted in her consulting policy makers in Canada, the UK and US.
+Her book “Mapping Mass Mobilizations” (2014, reviewed in Europe-Asia Studies), explores the processes leading up to mass protest engagement in Ukraine (2004) and Argentina (2001).
+She is the author of several scholarly articles (in Journal of Democracy, Europe-Asia Studies, Problems of Post-Communism, Post-Soviet Affairs, GeoPolitics among other journals), book chapters, and policy briefs.
+Her research regularly appears in leading media outlets (The Washington Post, The Times, The Guardian, BBC, ITV, Al Jazeera, AFP, among others).
+Onuch’s research on protest politics in Ukraine has resulted in her consulting policymakers in Canada, Ukraine, the UK and US.

 Current research projects:

 - Mobilization processes & mass protests: Ukraine & Venezuela.